OlgaUtochka/FSDK_docs/doc/tutorials/liveness_detection.md

 ```

 4. Run the project.
 You should see an RGB image and a depth map from the sensor.
 You should see the information about the detected face:
-* **detection and recognition status** (which is indicated by the color of the bounding rectangle: *green* means that a person is detected and found in the database, *red* means that a person is not recognized or the face is taken from an image or a video);
+* **detection and recognition status** (which is indicated by the color of the bounding rectangle: *green* means that a person is detected and found in the database, *red* means that a person is not recognized or the face is taken from an image or a video).
-* **information about the recognized person** (his/her image and name from the database);
+* **information about the recognized person** (his/her image and name from the database).
 * **liveness status**; *real* means that a person is real, *fake* means that a face is taken from an image or a video, *not_enough_data* means that the depth map quality is poor or a person is too close/too far away from the sensor, *not_computed* means that RGB and depth frames are not synchronized.

 <p align="center">